lauraamante/lauraamante/README.md

 <div align="center">

-## 💫 Thanks for stopping by!
+### 💫 Thanks for stopping by!
 Explore my repositories and feel free to connect.
-## ⭐ If you like something, consider leaving a star!

 </div>